-- a The finisher must develop and implement a transport management policy which supports the: - identification of opportunities to consolidate or backfill to minimise the number of truck movements associated with delivering finished product to customers - promotion of the business case for implementing transport measures that reduce adverse environmental effects. - b The Licence Holder must annually report to The Trust on the programme and its implementation.
+- a The finisher must develop and implement a transport management policy which supports the: - identification of opportunities to consolidate or backfill to minimise the number of truck movements associated with delivering finished product to customers - promotion of the business case for implementing transport measures that reduce adverse environmental effects. - Calculate energy use during transport of raw materials (if the licence holder is the manufacturer), or transport of pre-painted and resin-coated metal products are imported from overseas manufacterers (if the licence holder is an importer/supplier) - b The Licence Holder must annually report to The Trust on the programme and its implementation.